IRT-SystemX/LIPS/README.md

 ```commandline
 pip3 install -e .[recommended]
 ```
+# Codabench
+To see the leaderboard for benchmarking tasks, refer to the codabench page of the framework, accessible from this [link](http://htmlpreview.github.io/?https://github.com/Mleyliabadi/LIPS/blob/main/codabench/codabench.html).

 # Getting Started
 Some Jupyter notebook are provided as tutorials for LIPS package.
 They are located in the